 Section 9-3.
 Removal of any non-elected committee member requires two-thirds (2/3) vote of the Stewards Council.

 Section 9-4.
 Standing Committees.
-The Standing Committees of the union shall be the Grievance Committee, Budget Committee, and Publicity Committee.
+The Standing Committees of the Union shall be the Member Defense Committee, Budget Committee, Publicity Committee, and International Graduate Student Committee.

-A. The Grievance Committee is appointed by the Executive Committee.
-The Grievance Committee shall be responsible for protecting, enforcing, and clarifying the union’s contract with the university, including organizing and mobilizing, in concert with the Stewards Council, the membership and grievants, filing and prosecuting grievances, identifying and rectifying violations of the contract and of labor law.
-The Grievance Committee shall be empowered to conduct research for grievance cases and for contract negotiations, except when the Bargaining Team has been formed.
-The Grievance Committee may recommend cases for arbitration to the Stewards Council for a vote.
-The Grievance Committee shall elect its chair.
-Grievance Committee members are honor bound to preserve the confidentiality of grievants’ information and grievance processes.
+A. The Member Defense Committee is appointed by the Stewards Council.
+The Member Defense Committee shall be responsible for protecting, enforcing, and clarifying the union’s contract with the university, including organizing and mobilizing, in concert with the Stewards Council, the membership and grievants, filing and prosecuting grievances, identifying and rectifying violations of the contract and of labor law.
+The Member Defense Committee shall be empowered to conduct research for grievance cases and for contract negotiations, except when the Bargaining Team has been formed.
+The Member Defense Committee may recommend cases for arbitration to the Stewards Council for a vote.
+The Member Defense Committee shall elect its chair.
+Member Defense Committee members are honor bound to preserve the confidentiality of grievants’ information and grievance processes.

 B. The Budget Committee shall oversee the financial operations of the union, including the preparation of an annual budget, and, with the exception of arbitration cases, the approval of expenditures.